deadenddeveloper/cv/README.md

 My CV as a static multilingual website.

-Nuxt 2.15, TailwindCSS 2, FontAwesome 5 / simple PHP script to manage feedback form requests.
+Nuxt 2.15, TailwindCSS 2, FontAwesome 5 and Cypress 10.